 Qualification for this programme is normally the MPhil.
-Students registered for the MPhil. may in certain circumstances have their registration upgraded to the PhD Such students must demonstrate an ability to cope with research at the higher level and a capacity to complete in good time.
+Candidates registered for the MPhil. may in certain circumstances have their registration upgraded to the Ph.D.
+Such candidates must demonstrate an ability to cope with research at the higher level and a capacity to complete in good time.